Effective Fall 2016:

 - Passing score on writing sample (to be evaluated by Early Childhood & Childhood Education faculty for organization and appropriate English grammar and usage)

-- Completion of State-mandated workshops (Child Abuse, SAVE, DASA, Health & Safety)
+- Completion of State-mandated workshops (Child Abuse Identification, SAVE, DASA, Health & Safety Education.
+Health & Safety training consists of four video modules, included in EDI095.)

 - Satisfactory dispositions assessments and "target" or "proficient" lesson/unit planning skills.

 Due to the highly structured and sequenced nature of the Early Childhood & Childhood Education (B-6) program, students who intend to transfer to New Paltz must plan their transfer coursework carefully.
 Several General Education requirements should be fulfilled under advisement by specific courses that also serve as education foundation courses.
 Students in an AA/AS degree program should complete all, or nearly all, New Paltz education foundation courses prior to transfer, so that upon matriculation at New Paltz they may begin junior-year education methods courses.